 High living costs, caused by record-high gas prices and forty year-high inflation, are the main issue in the election.

 The right-wing parties would cut sales tax on energy and basic goods, cut taxes for the self-employed, raise child benefits and minimum pensions, expand opportunities for early retirement and partly pay for it by abolishing the “citizens’ income” — a guaranteed minimum income for jobseeker — the Five Star Movement and League introduced when they were in government in 2019.

 The left has no common platform, but the Democrats would cut low- and medium-income taxes, introduce a minimum wage of €9 per hour and raise salaries in education and health care.
 The Five Stars would abolish regional business taxes (which are an important source of income for League-governed industrial states in the north).

-The Democrats would cap electricity and gas prices and provide renewable energy to low-income households at low cost.
+The Democrats would cap electricity and gas prices and provide renewable energy to low-income households at cost.
 The right-wing parties prefer nuclear power.

 The Five Stars would issue eurobonds to finance an EU energy recovery fund, modeled on the €750 billion coronavirus recovery fund, of which Italy is the largest recipient.
 The right wants to renegotiate the terms of that bailout, but it hasn’t given specifics.
 One of the EU’s conditions they oppose is liberalization of beach clubs and taxis.

 The Democrats want to make it easier for the children of immigrants to obtain Italian citizenship.
-The right-wing coalition wants to keep immigrants out, including by setting up EU-run “hot spots” in North Africa where asylum requests could be assessed.
+The right-wing coalition wants to keep immigrants out, including by setting up EU-run “hot spots” in North Africa where asylum requests would be assessed.

-The Democrats would legalize cannabis.
+The Democrats want to legalize cannabis.

 None of the major parties have pledged to reverse the defense spending increases Draghi implemented, nor to withdraw Italian support from Ukraine.
 Although none would add to it either, and Italy has been one of the least generous allies.